zaltark/Pred-Rd-Accidents/data/README.md

 3.  **`holiday`**: The mean `accident_risk` is consistently higher on holidays compared to non-holidays, across all times of day.
 This suggests that `holiday` is a strong predictive feature.

+4.  **`school_season` and `time_of_day` Interaction**: These two features have a complex interaction.
+Accident risk is higher in the afternoon during the school season (likely due to school letting out), but surprisingly *lower* in the morning.
+This indicates that a simple boolean `school_season` feature is not enough to capture the full pattern.

 ## Proposed Feature Engineering

 Based on our EDA, the following feature engineering steps are proposed before modeling: